adarshtri/my-mac-system-utilities/README.md

 ## Utilities supported

-1. Battery Checker and alert manager: If you are always worried of hurting your laptop's battery by leaving it plugged in this utility is for you.
+#### Battery Checker and alert manager
+If you are always worried of hurting your laptop's battery by leaving it plugged in this utility is for you.
 You can set minimum battery level to alert you to plugin the charger.
 And you can set maximum battery level to get a alert to unplug charging.